YOUR INSTRUCTORS

 BOBBI M. OLIVER

-Bobbi immigrated to Australia from the USA in 1999.
-She has been an active potter/sculptor since 1969, also casting bronze and working in other mixed media.
+Bobbi immigrated to Australia from the USA in 1999.She has been an active potter/sculptorsince 1969, also casting bronze and working in other mixed media.
 Since moving to Australia Bobbi continued to work in clay establishing a pottery in the Hunter region of NSW, for more than 10 years.
-While working full time as a coordinator for day programs, she concentrated on working in polymer clay and air dry clays.
+While working full time she concentrated on working in polymer clay and air dry clays.
 She has since returned to working in porcelain and stoneware clays for last 12 years.
-All her pieces are original, no pre-made molds or pre made armatures are used.
-She travels NSW selling her creations at Expos, Art Markets and other Arts events, Including many Psychic fairs.
+All her pieces are original, no pre-made moulds or pre made armatures are used.
+She travels NSW selling her creations at Expos, Art Markets and other Arts events, she offers workshops at home a few times per year.

 Her qualifications include an Associated Arts Degree in Fine Art from Mendocino Junior College Ukiah, California 1988.
 Bachelors of Arts Degree from Humboldt State University, Arcata, California in Studio Art with an emphasis in Sculpture in 1992.
 She has been a Member of the Maitland Regional Artists Society, Tuggerah Lakes Potters Association, Gumnut Dollies, Newcastle, Hunter Arts Network, Art At Work Exhibitions.